 |When:||Monthly, usually second Tuesday, 10a.m. to 12a.m.|

-Activities have included joining with the National Trust gardeners at Chartwell for a rose-pruning demonstration, making our own "Bug Boxes" (see details of how to make your own in "Links"), tour of NT Emmetts Garden led by the Head Gardener, a tour of the gardens at Buckingham Palace, reducing the Need for Pesticides, Climate change and its potential effect on gardening, and working with acidic soil or shade.
-(See related articles under "Links") Activities have included illustrated talks on the gardens and/or agriculture of Japan, Lanzarote and Madeira, visits to members' gardens, guided visits to Wakehurst Garden, to Sue and Geoff Baines's award-winning garden in Burntwood Lane, Caterham, and visits to London roof gardens and notable gardens in the City.
-During 2017 the group continued their "Great Potato Challenge" involving individual members aiming to produce the greatest weight of potatoes from one standard size tuber - some achieving about 3lbs of potatoes from a seed potato of about 3 ounces.
+Examples of group events have included joining with the National Trust gardeners at Chartwell for a rose-pruning demonstration, making our own "Bug Boxes" (see details of how to make your own in "Links"), tour of NT Emmetts Garden led by the Head Gardener, a tour of the gardens at Wisley, reducing the Need for Pesticides, Climate change and its potential effect on gardening, and working with acidic soil or shade.
+(See related articles under "Links") Activities have included illustrated talks on the gardens and/or agriculture of Japan, Lanzarote and Madeira, visits to members' gardens, guided visits to Wakehurst Garden, to an award-winning garden in Burntwood Lane, Caterham, and visits to London roof gardens and other notable gardens in the City.
+Some years we have a "Great Potato Challenge" involving individual members aiming to produce the greatest weight of potatoes from one standard size tuber - some achieving about 3lbs of potatoes from a seed potato of about 3 ounces.
 At another meeting the group members made their own willow obelisks following a demonstration from one of the members.

 You can send a message to the gardening group contact.